XingFramework/xing-book/tutorial/projects/a_readable_get_resource.md

     backend$ bundle exec rake db:migrate

-Let's fill out that factory, then, so our spec can run:
+Let's fill out that factory, then, so our spec can run.
+Open that file and replace the auto-generated contents with:

-##### backend/spec/factories/project_factory.rb
+##### backend/spec/factories/projects.rb

     FactoryGirl.define do
       factory :project do